BingoBois/bingoDB/README.md

 _Picture 5_

-The purpose of this chapter, is to give an insight into the teams thoughts regarding how the data was modeled in both the _MySQL-_ and _Neo4j_-database.
+The purpose of this chapter is to give an insight into the teams thoughts regarding how the data was modeled in both the _MySQL-_ and _Neo4j_-database.

 ## **MySQL**
 ![mysqlstructure](images/mysqlstructure.png)